Why You Need Cruise Insurance

 In these situations, a cruise insurance plan can help cover costs and also provide peace of mind that if a serious health issue emerges, travelers can get the care they need, even if it includes emergency medical evacuation.

-A cruise insurance policyholder, however, has peace of mind that these costs would be covered or later reimbursed.
+A cruise insurance policyholder, however, has peace of mind that these costs would be covered or later reimbursed under covered reasons.

 While cruise ships are known for their low crime rates, incidents like a stolen credit card or ID card can still happen.
 Similarly, a lost bag could also mean the loss of important documents and paperwork, which could lead to identity theft.